DependencyTrack/hyades/quarkus-extensions/config-dependencytrack/README.md

 `quarkus-config-dependencytrack` is a [Quarkus extension] that bridges Quarkus' [configuration framework] with Dependency-Track's existing configuration storage, namely the `CONFIGPROPERTY` database table.

-It also plugs into [SmallRye secret keys], enabling decryption of encrypted `CONFIGPROPERTY` values using Dependency-Track's pre-shared-key (PSK).

 ### Config Source

 The `database` config source is enabled per default.
 It can be disabled by setting the following property: